Energy

 _images/electric-energia-fuego-gas.jpg

-Gas cooking fire.
+Gas kitchen fire.

 Ivan Radic, CC BY-SA 2.0 Generic, via Wikimedia Commons.